Brutzy/ACH/README.md

 # ACH, SQL & Batch eMail Remittances

+Instead of printing checks on a MICR laser printer, stuffing envelopes, and mailing _ via postal service _

 Step 1. run _ Supplier_Bank_Accounts_v101.sql _ to make sure that the system has Routing #, Account #, eMail

 Step 2. run _ main program _ Payments_v102.sql.
 Feed in a date _ mm/dd/yyyy to